veerendrababum/Credit_Card_Fraud_Detection/README.md

 <img src="https://github.com/veerendrababum/Credit_Card_Fraud_Detection/blob/master/images/precission_recall_score_org_lgr.PNG" width="450" height = "200">

 Its clear that the logistic regression model showed low performance when trained with 80% data taken from whole data with true fraud detection rate(recall rate) of 58.
-Logistic regression Model performed well when we trained with undersampled data with high recall rate of 93%.
+Logistic regression model performed well when we trained with undersampled data with high recall rate of 93%.
 The same will be applicable for other classification models as well when we are dealing with unbalanced data.
 Moving forward we will use the undersampled data to train the different classification models.

 # 3.1.2 Build and test the following models using the default parameters